MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 *  Develop webpages and use DevTools without leaving Visual Studio Code; without having to work within DevTools within the browser window.
 *  Emulate devices, in terms of viewport size in which your webpage is displayed.
 *  Test the accessibility of your webpages from within Visual Studio Code.
-*  Live-edit CSS and SASS and see your changes reflected immediately in a browser instance while editing your actual source files (rather than a copy of the files returned from the server).
+*  Live-edit CSS and SASS and see your changes reflected immediately in a browser instance while editing your actual source files.
+DevTools opens and edits your `.css` file, without saving the file, so that you can decide whether to save the changes that you made within the **Styles** tab of the **Elements** tool.

 <!-- ====================================================================== -->